rtcniser/20--20-_Template_Repo/README.md

 # Heading
 Introductorr description of around 80 words for the project carried out.
 May contain aim or motivation of the project.
 May include status of project in competions, events etc.
+## Objectives
+- **In bullet points:** Mention the targets / goals of the project
+- **Mention:** How this project is helpful.
-## Literature Review
+## Review
-Must note down literature review done before attempting this project.
+Must note down literature review / Online research done before attempting this project.
 How does this one stand different from others (if attempted already).
 Current scenario in market if present.
 Do include [links](https://scholar.google.co.in/citations?view_op=top_venues&hl=en&vq=eng_robotics)
 # Components and materials
 - Write down
 - Materials used